Investing and fun are probably not two words that you would use in a word association game…

 This can be as simple as setting yourself rewards when you complete certain actions or achieve certain financial milestones.

 The good news about setting goals is that it triggers a mental process that actually supports your success.
 When you reward yourself for a task well done, your brain recognises these rewards as a good thing, and seeks out more of these rewards.

 The more rewards you are able to give yourself, the more self-fulfilling your success becomes.
+And guess what happens, you magically produce more good results, your brain aligns with what you want because it likes the rewards.
 Now that is fun, right?